(Increased offers!) Southwest personal card offers! Are they worth it?

 Southwest Rapid Rewards® Priority Credit Card ($229 annual fee)

 We typically recommend the Plus or Priority cards.
-The Premier card often ends up as the awkward middle option—but that may shift now due to new card benefits.
-Also note that these annual fees have all increased.
+The Premier card often ends up as the awkward middle option—but that has shifted now due to new card benefits.
+Also note that the annual fees for these cards increased earlier this year.
 If you already have a Southwest credit card, the new annual fee will not take place until your cardmember anniversary date in 2026.

 Changes to the Southwest Personal Credit Cards

-With the new welcome offers on all three cards, card benefits and annual fees are changing as well.
+As mentioned above, card benefits and annual fees are in the process of changing.
 This includes new benefits being added, and some perks being removed.
 We’ve recapped the changes below as this may influence which card works best for you.

 New and existing credit card features: